TanveerpashaS/TanveerpashaS/README.md

 # 💫 About Me:
-👋 Hi, I’m @TanveerpashaS<br>👀 I’m interested in Learning new things and to explore them<br>🌱 I’m  a Engineering student in REVA UNIVERSITY<br>📫 How to reach me via 786tanveers786786@gmail.com<br>Iam very much enthusiast in development and To learn something new  & to explore new things <br>
+👋 Hi, I’m @TanveerpashaS<br>👀 I’m interested in Learning new things and to exploring them<br>🌱 I’m  a Engineering student in REVA UNIVERSITY<br>📫 How to reach me via 786tanveers786786@gmail.com<br>Iam very much enthusiast in development and To learn something new  &  also to explore new things <br>

 ## 🌐 Socials: